Business intelligence for finance: capabilities, tools, and integrations

 - Customer scoring for streamlined customer onboarding and predicting delinquency cases

-- Risk identification and management, including credit, market, operational and liquidity risks
+- Risk assessment and management, including credit, market, operational, and liquidity risks

 - Analyzing risk exposure across multiple asset classes (stocks, bonds, cash equivalents, real estate, commodities, and cryptocurrency)